rackerlabs/technical-blog/_posts/2016-06-21-tradeoffs-in-cryptographic-api-design.md

 between two peers like TLS, but it's awful for someone trying to encrypt a session cookie.
 We can't keep complaining about people getting it wrong when we keep giving them no chances at getting it right.
-This is why I'm building educational material like [Crypto 101][crypto101] and care about cryptography like [nonce-misuse resistance][nmr] that's easier to use correctly.
+This is why I'm building educational material like [Crypto 101][crypto101] and why I care about cryptography like [nonce-misuse resistance][nmr] that's easier to use correctly.
 (The blog post on my new nonce-misuse resistant schemes for libsodium is coming soon, I promise!)

 Before you can make your API easy to use, first you have to worry about getting it to work at all.